hiccius/OpenGL/07-advanced/README.md

 </div>

 #### 4. Colored cubes
-In this example, four different shaders are used for each cube and because view and projection matrices are the same for all of them, an **uniform buffer object** is used to store them and make them available for the four shaders.
+In this example, four different shaders are used for each cube and because view and projection matrices are the same for all of them, an **uniform buffer object** is used to store these matrices and make them available for the four shaders.

 <div align="center">
   <img src="images/04-cubes.png" height="450"><br>
-  <sup><strong>Fig. 4: </strong> *Chis chis chis* </sup>
+  <sup><strong>Fig. 4: </strong><i> Chis chis chis <i></sup>
 </div>